Worship the Lord with gladness; come into his presence with singing. Psalm 100:2

 Contemplative Prayer offers the opportunity to experience the peaceful power of sitting in shared silence with others as we pray.
 The ancient traditions of Christian centering prayer, passage meditation, lectio divina, or intercession takes place during our Wednesday gatherings.
 We begin with introductory music, hearing a short passage, 20-30 minutes of silence, and then optional sharing.
 All are welcome.

-Parishioners called to the healing ministry participate in the Wednesday noon service as available, and at Saturday/Sunday services on the weekend of the second Sunday of each month.
+Parishioners called to the healing ministry to participate as available.
 They are also available to pray with parishioners when needed.
 Training is required.

 Lay Eucharist Ministers